 His eyes twinkled as he said to me, "Aw, I've got so much money I don't know what to do with it.
 So, I just give it away."

 I have a love-hate relationship with 8 o'clock classes.
-I like to get started that early; most students don't.
+I like to get started that early.
+Most students do not.
 They drag in late and many otherwise bright ones look like zombies at that hour.

 I lost track of time.
 I was about to launch into a major topic when I glanced down at my watch.
 I was already two minutes past the scheduled end of class.
-So I just ended abruptly and the students picked up their book bags and headed out the door on their way to another class or to the cafeteria breakfast line.
+So.
+I just ended abruptly and the students picked up their book bags and headed out the door to go to another class or to the cafeteria breakfast line.

-Watching them retreat out the door I piled up my own books, notes and papers.
+Watching them retreat out the door, I piled up my own books and notes.
 I picked up the stack and stepped out into the hall.
 I was tired and a bit discouraged.
 I had put everything I knew how to do into that classroom performance and it had seemed for naught.
-Then, as I started across the hall to my nearby office, a student coming out the back door of the classroom caught up with me.
+Then, as I started across the hall to my nearby office, a student came out the back door of the classroom I had just been in and caught up with me.